-Regional Planning Initiatives
+Regional Restoration Planning Initiatives

 Several multi-agency planning initiatives are underway along the shoreline that may affect the ecological values and associated management preferences for the SCSNSA.
-Staff is seeking direction from the Committee based on high level options developed for the SCSNSA to inform the following key regional projects: South Bay Salt Pond Restoration Project, Shoreline Study, and the Sunnyvale Shoreline Resilience Vision.
+Staff is seeking direction from the Board to inform ongoing participation in the following key regional projects: South Bay Salt Pond Restoration Project, Shoreline Study, and the Sunnyvale Shoreline Resilience Vision.